 In today’s borderless digital world, businesses and professionals of under-serviced and emerging markets are looking for a broad portfolio of reliable payment solutions to grow globally by facilitating seamless, cross-border payments.

-GlobalTrust offers through the affiliated ‘International Fidelity’ exclusive Online Payment Market consultancy and empower e-commerce companies to grow their businesses by enabling them to pay and get paid as easily globally as they do locally.
+GlobalTrust offers through direct affiliates exclusive Online Payment Market consultancy and services to empower e-commerce companies to grow their businesses by enabling them to pay and get paid as easily globally as they do locally.
 Corporations and marketplaces rely on our mass payout services to send and receive funds worldwide.

-Millions of customers around the world prefer PayPal to shop with peace of mind and to protect eligible purchases.
-But especially in countries where PayPal is not directly presented merchants are in need of a specialised service partner to build a PayPal compliant structure, to implement PayPal in their e-commerce and to manage the whole process smoothly.
+Millions of customers around the world need internet payment service partners to shop with peace of mind and to protect eligible purchases.
+But especially in countries where online payment system providers are not directly presented merchants are in need of a specialised service partner to build a compliant structure and to manage the whole process smoothly.

-GlobalTrust’s affiliate ‘FIDATO L.L.C.’ is a well known International Payment Service Provider supporting merchants by all their needs and conflicts in connection with PayPal.
+GlobalTrust is a well known e-Commerce Payment Solution Consultant Group supporting merchants by all their needs and conflicts in connection with Online Payment System providers.

 The fundamental reason for foreign trade is quite simple: Some nations are better at producing certain things than others.
 This means that they will all be economically better off if they specialize in what they do best and exchange a portion of what they produce for the goods of other nations who also specialize in what they do best.

 GlobalTrust provides organizations with international business development advice and business assessment of export/import potential as well as market research and trade marketing; Effective strategies and tactics to facilitate country-specific communication skills for day-to-day international operations management.

 In an era of faster product cycles, global competition and increased risk of supply chain disruption, corporate leaders need to know how to use procurement –now often called supply management– as a competitive advantage.